micmejia/bible-dump/NKJV/Numbers/Num 13.md

 And they gave the children of Israel a bad report of the land which they had spied out, saying, "The land through which we have gone as spies _is_ a land that devours its inhabitants, and all the people whom we saw in it _are_ men of _great_ stature.

 ###### 33
-There we saw the [^h]giants (the descendants of Anak came from the giants); and we were like[^i] grasshoppers in our own sight, and so we were in their sight."
+There we saw the giants (the descendants of Anak came from the giants); and we were like grasshoppers in our own sight, and so we were in their sight."